vj0212/Enterprise-Data-Warehouse-Analytics-Using-CRM-ERP-Systems/README.md

 ## Project Workflow

-The attached project management board outlines the workflow in Notion, with tasks grouped into epics.
-Below are the phases and their statuses:
+The attached project management board outlines the workflow in Notion, with tasks grouped into epics , as shown in above images:
 ---

 ## Data Architecture and Flow